 South-Africa is blessed with excellent weather conditions and can easily be traveled the entire year.
 If you’re planning on indulging on safaris, your best chances to see animals are during the dry South-African winter (June-September).
 The lack of leaves on the trees will make your field of vision much greater.
 Moreover, temperatures are cooler and the animals need less cooling off.
 Try to avoid the Western Cape during that time though, it might be getting lots of rain.

 Reversibly, South-African summer (December-March) is an excellent period to discover the dry and hot Western Cape but known for its heavy thundershowers in the rest of the country, including Kruger National Park.

-We decided to avoid the rainy Western Cape during our June travels and to focus on the East of South Africa by doing a roundtrip from/to Johannesburg instead of the usual tourist route from Johannesburg to Cape Town or vice versa.
+We decided to avoid the rainy Western Cape and famous Garden Route during our June travels and to focus on the East of South Africa by doing a roundtrip from/to Johannesburg instead of the usual tourist route from Johannesburg to end with 3 days in Cape Town (or vice versa).

 Our route through South-Africa in 3 weeks